beevomit/docTemplates/Project_Summary.md

 ## Assumptions:

 - List of assumtions outside the scope of the project.
-- Example: Contrator will provide tools and materials
+- Example: Contractor will provide tools and materials
 - [insert]

 ## Project Scope